AI Scribes in Your Practice: Your Responsibilities

 If you are using AI to assist with charting, you should first advise the patient and seek their consent personally.
 This is especially important if the AI tool you are using records or transcribes the full conversation before generating a summary for your chart documentation.
 Some AI scribe programs record and preserve the encounter while others transcribe in real time and do not create a recording.
 Ensuring consent is informed means being ready to explain how privacy is maintained and safeguards to ensure the record is accurate.

-The patient’s consent should be noted in the chart.
+• The patient’s consent should be obtained by the physician and noted in the chart.
 It may be helpful to post signs in your clinic about the use of AI Scribes and provide a brochure or handout to patients.
 However, these efforts complement, and do not replace, your discussion with the patient.

 Additional Considerations